mountainMath/mountain_doodles/posts/2025-04-28-elections-fun---2025-edition/index.html.md

 ```
 Local:    main /Users/jens/R/mountain_doodles
 Remote:   main @ origin (https://github.com/mountainMath/mountain_doodles.git)
-Head:     [d853bf2] 2025-05-01: update cbc data and re-run to update the data used for the live animation with the recount flipping one rinding
+Head:     [9e682a7] 2025-05-01: update to reflect the flipped seats in all the graphs
 ```